alphagov/digitalmarketplace-contained/README.md

 * Run the container: `docker run -it -p 80:80 --mount type=bind,source="$(pwd)"/mount-for-container,target=/dmp-contained/mount dmp-contained /bin/bash`.
 This is going to open up a shell on the container

 * In the container, run `/usr/local/bin/python3.6 setup.py`
-  * actually, you could run this as part of the previous step, but let's keep simple for now)
   * the `--dry-run` flag is supported.
 Use `--help` for more info
+  * actually, you could run this as part of the previous step, but let's keep simple for now

-When this script ends you should be able to hit `http://localhost` from your browser (host environment) and see a DMp webpage (or most likely a Flask error page from the container).
+When this script ends you should be able to hit `http://localhost` from your browser (host environment) and see a DMp webpage (or most likely a Flask error page from the container at this stage of development).

 ## Next steps
 For now, only the buyer-frontend is available (via nginx) but erroring because there is no api.